 This final stage of consultation is a statutory requirement in accordance with Section 105 under the Housing Act 1985.
 The consultation commenced in February and will end on Wednesday 8 April after which any feedback will be collated and considered by Somerset Council.

-The final decision has been delegated to Chris Hall, Executive Director – Community, Place & Economy, Somerset Council, and the outcome will be confirmed once all feedback has been considered, at the end of April.
+The final decision has been delegated to Chris Hall, Executive Director for Community, Place and Economy, Somerset Council, and the outcome will be confirmed once all feedback has been considered.

 Cllr Federica Smith-Roberts, Lead Member for the Housing Revenue Account commented: